mozilla/fhr-jelly/README.md

 4) cp json/payload.json-local json/payload.json

-5) Open up js/config.json and change the debug property to true.

-6) Nxt, open up json/payload.json and paste your custom JSON in here.
+5) Next, open up json/payload.json and paste your custom JSON in here.

-7) Run generate:
+6) Run generate:

     ./generate.py --output-dir html -f

-8) Open up your browser and point it to about:healthreport
+7) Open up your browser and point it to about:healthreport

 ## License